 Soup is synonymous with fall and all the warm, cozy feelings we crave.

 I keep thinking of that quote from Anne of Green Gables,

 “I’m so glad I live in a world where there are Octobers.
 It would be terrible if we just skipped from September to November, wouldn’t it?”

-Relish what’s left of this singular month and maybe while you are stirring your Fagioli you will enjoy this lovely reading of Anne of Green Gables I stumbled upon.
+Relish what’s left of this singular month and maybe while you are stirring your Fagioli you will enjoy this lovely audiobook of Anne of Green Gables I stumbled upon.